MA in Community Development

 The program consists of 16.5 units of study, including 4.5 units for the master's project (CD 596/598).

-In addition to online coursework, students must attend a two-week summer residency workshop in the first term and a one-week summer residency workshop in the fourth and seventh terms.
+In addition to online coursework, students must attend a one-week summer residency workshop in the first, fourth and seventh terms.
 The remaining courses are completed online.

 Given the cohort-based and cumulative nature of the program, students are encouraged to complete each term successfully before proceeding further through the program.